-After a tense 14-12 softball victory, the six of us went to a nearby brewery for some beers and burgers.
+After a tense 14-12 softball victory, five of my teammates and I went to a nearby brewery for some beers and burgers.
 I ended up sitting next to our centerfielder who told me he used to hate his life.
-Let’s call him Biff.
+Let's call him Biff.

 In high school, Biff was a popular guy.
 At 6′ 5″ tall, he played varsity baseball and varsity basketball.
 But he admitted he was sometimes cruel to the smaller kids and exchange students.
 He wasn't proud of his actions and wished he could apologize to them today.